mlswg/mls-protocol/draft-ietf-mls-protocol.md

 in an ordering of their choice.

+If there are one or more multiple ReInit proposals, the commiter MUST choose one where

+* the `group_id` is unique among its own groups,
-If there are one or more multiple ReInit proposals, the commiter MUST choose one where each group member provides a KeyPackage that satisfies the parameters specified in the proposal and where the `mls_version` is greater or equal to that of the current group.
-It MUST consider all other ReInit proposals invalid.
+* each group member provides a KeyPackage that satisfies the parameters specified in the proposal and
+* the `mls_version` is greater or equal to that of the current group

+The committer MUST consider all other ReInit proposals invalid.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the